The Castle Garden

 The early days of the Garden reach back to the late Medieval Period and Early Renaissance – when a small orchard was laid down together with a decorative garden with several water features and a number of artfully arranged ornamental flowerbeds.

 The main design and construction boom came with the highly educated Bishop Karl von Liechtenstein-Castelcorno in the second half of the 17th century.
 The town of Kroměříž was recovering after Thirty Years’ War during which almost the whole town was destroyed by the Swedish troops.
-Therefore, the Bishop started to restore Kroměříž beside other things constructing two ornamental gardens – the Pleasure (Flower) Garden, and the Castle Garden.
+The Bishop, therefore, started to restore Kroměříž.
+Beside other things, he founded two ornamental gardens – the Pleasure (Flower) Garden, and the Castle Garden.

 The most fundamental change of the Garden, however, came in the first third of the 19th century, following the arrival of new Archbishop of Olomouc, Ferdinand Maria Chotek.
 The sentimental garden was transformed into a Romantic park in the English style.
 Archbishop Chotek, however, did not live to see the materialisation of his conception.
-His successor, Archbishop Maximillian Joseph Sommerau-Beckh, therefore, carried on the work.
+His successor, Archbishop Maximillian Joseph Sommerau-Beckh, therefore, carried on the work and gave the Garden its contemporary shape.